Currently on view:

 You still need to register for the talks below, so you can receive the join link for the livestream in your email.
 They are offered by the month and/or per talk.

 Select Wednesday evenings, 6pm EST – talks last approx. 1 hour.

-Please purchase tickets for the individual talks with the buttons below.
+Please register for the individual talks with the buttons below.

 Check your email for a receipt upon purchase.
 Details on how to access each talk will be sent to your email one day before the talk, plus a reminder one hour before.